Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Idea of construction and statement of weak singularity theorems

 or for all $1\leq i\leq D$

 where $c_D$ is a finite constant which depends only on dimension $D$, and where $m=2$ may be chosen.
 This is an upper bound of growth which can be offset by an autocontrol scheme.
-We may choose any $\rho$ with
+We may choose$\Delta >0$ small such that $M_2$ becomes small (smaller than $1$ especially) and then choose any $\rho$ with

-For the Navier Stokes equation, i.e., for fixed $\nu >0$ it is possible to analyze the damping term and compare it with upper bounds of the increment of the nonlinear terms over the time interval $[\tau_0,\tau_0+\Delta]$.
+in order to obtain a global scheme.
+For the Navier Stokes equation, i.e., for fixed $\nu >0$ it is possible to analyze the damping term and compare it with upper bounds of the increment of the nonlinear terms over the time interval $[\tau_{\rho 0},\tau_{\rho 0}+\Delta]$.
 We cannot do this in the case of the Euler equation, of course.
 However the upper bound constructed above indicates that we can set up an autocontrol scheme which works without viscosity damping estimates.
-Here it is essential to have estimates which are independent of $\nu >0$, i.e., estimates which work in the case of the Navier Stokes equation unformly with respect to the viscosity $\nu >0$ (we then may invoke Lipschitz continuity of the convoluted Leray projection term and Burgers term, and apply some comactness argument in order to obtain a viscosity limit as in the main text).
+Here it is essential to have estimates which are independent of $\nu >0$, i.e., estimates which work in the case of the Navier Stokes equation uniformly with respect to the viscosity $\nu >0$ (we then may invoke Lipschitz continuity of the convoluted Leray projection term and Burgers term, and apply some compactness argument in order to obtain a viscosity limit as in the main text).
 So let us consider fixed $\nu >0$ in this remark.

 For $\tau_{\rho 0}\geq 0$ and a time interval $\left[\tau_{\rho 0},\tau_{\rho 0}+\Delta_0 \right]$ for some $\Delta_0 \in (0,1)$ we consider a comparison function $u^{\rho,\nu,\tau_0}_i,~1\leq i\leq D$ by a global time transformation with local time dilatation on a short time interval, i.e., we consider the transformation